TheNewPing/2SATsolver/README.md

 - `<probability to generate new variables>`: Probability (0.0–1.0) to introduce new variables in formulas.
 - `<parallel=1, serial=0>`: Set to 1 for parallel execution (GPU), 0 for serial execution (CPU).
 - `<output filename>`: Path to the file where benchmark results will be saved.
+- `[inputpaths...]`: List of paths to files containing 2sat formulas.
+If provided, the benchmark will iterate over the list, without creating new formulas.
+It can also be a directory, in such case all .txt files inside it will be used in the benchmark.

 Adjust these parameters as needed to evaluate different scenarios and performance characteristics.